LennaHammer/English/EVP/out/words_adjective.md

 ## 625. possible ## adjective
 /ˈpɑs.ə.bəl/ NOT CERTAIN
 [B1]If something is possible, it might or might not exist or be true.
-- It's possible (that) Mira might turn up tonight.
+- It's possible `(that)` Mira might turn up tonight.
 - "Do you think he'll end up in prison?"
 "It's very possible."
 - That's one possible solution to the problem.

 ## 626. powerful ## adjective
 /ˈpɑʊ.ər.fəl/ CONTROL
 [B1]A powerful person is able to control and influence people and events.
-- a powerful man/woman
+- a powerful `man/woman`

 ## 627. powerful ## adjective
 /ˈpɑʊ.ər.fəl/ STRENGTH
 [B1]having a lot of strength or force
-- a powerful computer/engine/weapon
+- a powerful `computer/engine/weapon`

 ## 628. pregnant ## adjective
 /ˈpreg.nənt/
 [B1]A pregnant woman has a baby developing inside her uterus.
 - She's five and a half months pregnant.
-- My mother stopped smoking when she became pregnant.
+- My mother stopped smoking when she `became` pregnant.
-- My sister is pregnant with twins.
+- My sister is pregnant `with` twins.

 ## 629. prepared ## adjective
 /prɪˈperd/ READY
 [B1]ready to deal with a situation
 - When she called on me, I wasn't prepared.
-- They were prepared for the worst.
+- They were prepared `for the worst`.

 ## 630. present ## adjective [never before noun]